 This service, launched in 2021, covers the whole of the county and focuses on supporting people in a strengths-based way, helping to develop and strengthen their networks and engage with community-based support where appropriate.

 The Mental Health Social Work service provides specialist services for adults who are experiencing acute or chronic mental health issues.
 We have three locality teams based across Wiltshire and also have a county-wide Approved Mental Health Professional Service.
-Our main focus of work involves care management for mental health-related needs, forensic Social Work with a Mentally Disordered Offender cohort, statutory Mental Health Act work, and supporting the Adult Multi-Agency Safeguarding Hub undertake safeguarding investigations.
-The teams collaborate closely with allied health professionals as well as other agencies involved in the field.
-We aim to support people to stay as independent as possible using a person-centered, strengths-based approach.
-We offer excellent training, learning, and development opportunities for our staff including an AMHP qualification pathway.
+We focus on care management for mental health-related needs, forensic Social Work with a Mentally Disordered Offender cohort, statutory Mental Health Act work, and supporting the Adult Multi-Agency Safeguarding Hub undertake safeguarding investigations.

 The Adult Multi-Agency Safeguarding Hub (MASH) works in partnership with a number of agencies and individuals to ensure that ‘Adults at Risk’ are supported appropriately and that their outcomes are central to any Safeguarding enquiries.
 We work alongside people to identify what is important to them, focusing on ‘Making Safeguarding Personal’ (MSP), and embedding the Care Act ‘Safeguarding Principles’ within all enquiries.